Dirichlet energy and focusing NLS condensates of minimal intensity: Introduction

-The idea of soliton gas for Korteweg de Vries (KdV) equation goes back to 1971 paper \cite{Za71} of V. Zakharov, where he calculated the effective velocity of a trial soliton propagating on a multi-soliton background.
-This background modifies the average speed of the (free) trial soliton because of its repeated interactions with the background solitons, each of which can be regarded as an instanteneous shift of the center (aka as phase shift) of the trial soliton.
+\paragraph{Brief introduction to the spectral theory of soliton gases.} The idea of soliton gas for Korteweg de Vries (KdV) equation goes back to 1971 paper \cite{Za71} of V. Zakharov, where he calculated the effective velocity of a trial soliton propagating on a multi-soliton background.
+This background modifies the average speed of the (free) trial soliton because of its repeated interactions with the background solitons, each of which can be regarded as an instantaneous shift of the center (aka as phase shift) of the trial soliton.
 In the modern language, the setting of \cite{Za71} corresponds to a diluted KdV soliton gas.
-In order to study a dense KdV soliton gas, a different approach was suggested by G. El in \cite{El2003}.
-This approach is based on styding the finite gap solutions for the KdV, defined by some hyperelliptic Riemann surface $\mathfrak R$, where the number $N$ of the bands (branchcuts of $X$) is growing but the size of the (bounded) bands simultaneously go to zero at a certain exponential (in $N$) rate.
+In order to study a dense KdV soliton gas, a novel approach was suggested by G. El in \cite{El2003}.
+This approach is based on studying the finite gap solutions for the KdV, defined by some hyperelliptic Riemann surface $\mathfrak R$, where the number $N$ of the bands is growing but the size of the (bounded) bands simultaneously go to zero at a certain exponential (in $N$) rate.
 Each individual decaying band correspond to a soliton in this limit, but the key thing is the right scaling of the decaying bands, which could be found in an earlier work \cite{Ven89} of S. Venakides.
-Such limit is called thermodynamic limit.
-One of the main results of \cite{El2003} are the so called Nonlinear Dispersion Relations (NDR), which define the continualized limits $u(z)$, $v(z)$ of scaled wavenumbers and of scaled frequences respectively of the finite gap KdV solutions in the thermodynamic limit.
+Such a limit is called the {\it thermodynamic limit} in \cite{El2003}.
+Among the main results of \cite{El2003} are the so called Nonlinear Dispersion Relations (NDR), which define the ``continualized'' limits $u(z):\G^+\to \bar \R^+$ and $v(z):\G^+\to \bar \R$ of scaled wave-numbers and of scaled frequencies respectively of the finite gap KdV solutions in the thermodynamic limit.
 In spectral theory of soliton gases, $u(z)$ is called the density of states (DOS) and $v(z)$ - the density of fluxes (DOF).

-We note that the spectral problem for the KdV is self adjoint so that all the bands of $X$ are on $\R$.
-Deriving the NDR for a non self adjoint problem, such as, for example, Zakharov-Shabat problem for the fNLS, was achieved in \cite{ET2020}.
-We refer to \cite{ET2020} for details of this derivation.
-Since the bands of $X$ are now in $\C$ (due to Schwarz symmetry, we could restrict our attention to the upper half plane ${\H} $ only), the (general) NDR for fNLS soliton gases are complex.
-For example, the general first NDR for the fNLS soliton gas with a one dimensional accumulation set $\G^+\subset {\H} $ is
+We note that the spectral problem for the KdV is self adjoint so that all the spectral bands of $\mathfrak R$ are on $\R$.
+Deriving the NDR for a non self adjoint problem, such as, for example, Zakharov-Shabat problem for the fNLS was achieved in \cite{ET2020}.
+Since the spectral bands of $\mathfrak R$ are now in $\C$ (due to Schwartz symmetry, we could restrict our attention to the upper half plane ${\H} $ only), the (general) NDR for fNLS soliton gases are complex.
+For example, the general first NDR for the fNLS soliton gas with a one dimensional accumulation set (an arc) $\G^+\subset {\H} $ is